-Temperance bearing an hourglass; Lorenzetti's Allegory of Good Government, 1338 grains of sand represent the time we spend on what are really inconsequential things, instead of using our efforts on more positive endeavors.
+We cannot, without astonishment, look upon the tiny particles contained in this machine.
+All those tiny particles represent time - time in minutes, then hours, which quickly stretch out into days, and months, and ultimately into times and seasons, years and cycles.
+Some of the grains of sand represent the time we spend on what are really inconsequential things, instead of using our efforts on more positive endeavors.
 Personally, I see the particles of sand in a different way....those individual specks of sand could also represent all the people with whom our pathway in life has intersected...and the souls on whom we have left an impression.